For-profit higher education in the United States: Federal oversight

-A two-year congressional investigation chaired by Senator Tom Harkin, D-Iowa—examined for-profit higher education institutions.
+A two-year congressional investigation chaired by Senator Tom Harkin, D-Iowa, examined for-profit higher education institutions.
 The committee found that $32 billion in federal funds were spent in 2009–2010 on for-profit colleges.
 The majority of students left without a degree and carried post-schooling debt.
 Recruitment training manuals at some schools specifically targeted low-income students and attempted to elicit 'pain' and 'fear.'
 The manuals even included groups to target, including: "welfare mom w/kids", "pregnant ladies", and "experienced a recent death."
 In 2010, Trump University was closed by the State of New York for operating without a license.

 As for-profit colleges began to falter, for-profit online program managers (OPMs) gained momentum.
-Under the Obama administration (2009–2017), for-profit colleges received greater scrutiny and negative attention from the U.S. government.
+Under the Obama administration (2009–2017), for-profit colleges received greater scrutiny from the U.S. government.
 State Attorneys General, the media, and scholars also investigated these schools.
 For-profit school enrollment reached its peak in 2009.
 Corinthian Colleges and Education Management Corporation (EDMC) faced enrollment declines and major financial trouble in 2014 and 2015.
 In 2015, Corinthian Colleges filed for bankruptcy.
 Enrollment at the University of Phoenix chain fell 70% from its peak In 2016, ITT Technical Institute closed, and the US Department of Education stripped ACICS of its accreditation powers.
 In 2017, the advocacy group the Debt Collective created its own, unofficial "Defense to Repayment App" allowing former students of schools accused of fraud to pursue debt cancellation.

 From 2017 to 2020, the Donald Trump administration accused the government of regulatory overreach and loosened regulations.
 In 2018 Strayer University and Capella University merged as Strategic Education.
 EDMC sold its remaining schools to the non-profit Dream Foundation and Purdue University purchased Kaplan University.
 Atalem sold DeVry University to Cogswell Education.
 In 2018, U.S. Education Secretary Betsy Devos scrapped a 2010 ED "gainful employment" rule.
 Later that year, Education Corporation of America began closing its campuses.
 ED also restored ACICS as an accreditor.
 In 2018 and 2019, Dream Center Education Holdings began closing and selling off schools of the Art Institutes, Argosy University, and South University.
 In 2019, Argosy University closed.
 USA Today portrayed the school's collapse as part of a trend, highlighting the losses of other for-profit colleges, including Brightwood College (2018), Vatterott College (2018), and Virginia College (2018).
 In 2019, Betsy DeVos was criticized for allowing five failing for-profit colleges to avoid posting a letter of credit.
 Accreditor WASC approved Ashford University's conversion to a non-profit.
 Its parent company, Zovio, continued to be a publicly traded for-profit college company.
 In December 2020, Congress passed a bill that improved safeguards for veterans exploited by predatory colleges.